 Tune in to our special podcast hosted by Helen Brown of Bisnis Asia for some expert advice on exporting food to the Gulf Cooperation Council (GCC).

 Global Victoria's Regional Director of Trade & Investment to the ME, Africa, Turkey, Russia and CIS countries, Kassem Younes talks about the opportunities for food exporters in the Middle East and provides some great tips for companies looking to engage with the region.

 Report: leveraging food export opportunities in the UAE by Kassem Younes

 Tourism & market accessibility

-Each day, seven flights arrive at Melbourne International Airport from countries of the GCC providing a significant potential customer base for the Victorian tourism and hospitality sectors.
+Seven flights arrive at Melbourne International Airport every day from countries of the Gulf Cooperation Council (GCC) providing a significant potential customer base for the Victorian tourism and hospitality sectors.